 The Committee has reviewed and discussed the Compensation Discussion and Analysis required by Item 402(b) of Regulation S-K with management, and, based on such review and discussions, the Committee recommended to the Board that the Compensation Discussion and Analysis be included in this Proxy Statement.

-Anne M. Mulcahy, Chairman Lee C. Bollinger Larry D. Thompson The following table shows the compensation paid by the Company during the most recent three years to our named executive officers.
-No disclosure is provided for fiscal years for which those persons were not named executive officers.
+Anne M. Mulcahy, Chairman Lee C. Bollinger Larry D. Thompson Katharine Weymouth The following table shows the compensation paid by the Company during the most recent three years to our named executive officers.

 SUMMARY COMPENSATION TABLE